• Skip to primary navigation

 My daughter Kipper is a bit obsessed with quinces.
 I think there was one in an alphabet book once – let’s face it, there’s not a great deal of choice when it comes to ‘Q’ words.
 We even watched this video on YouTube to learn all about quinces and medlars.
 That probably helped with her enthusiasm.
 In any case, she’s been keen to eat one for a while now.

-So when I saw a box of them on the market alongside some lovely looking Bramley apples, I gave in and bought one.
+When I saw a box of quinces on the market alongside some lovely looking Bramley apples, of course I bought one.
 What kind of Mum would I be if I didn’t indulge my daughter’s desire for unusual fruits once in a while?

 quince & apple sponge crumble.

 For some reason, I couldn’t shake the idea of a lovely crunchy crumble topping.
-In the end, I combined both sponge and crumble and made a…. spomble?
+So in the end, I combined both sponge and crumble and made a…. spomble?
 Crunge?
 Crongle?
 Who knows?!

 This quince and apple pudding was fab though, and even DH agreed that the layer of crumble added something to the sponge.
 Kipper was predictably keen to get her teeth into the quince, and scoffed a generous portion.
 I even tried it out on an unsuspecting friend who said it was “fabulous”.